Kotlin/kotlinx.serialization/docs/serializers.md

 ### Builtin primitive serializers

-The serializers for the [Primitive builtin classes](builtin-classes.md#primitives) can be retrieved using `.serializer()` extensions.
+The serializers for the [primitive builtin classes](builtin-classes.md#primitives) can be retrieved using `.serializer()` extensions.

 <!--- INCLUDE